Autumn Newsletter 2020 – Year 3

 Art and DT

-PE will take place on Tuesdays and Friday.
-We will be covering invasion games, multi-sports and concluding the term with a dance unit.
-Each child will need trainers suitable for use on the field as well as the playground and warm outer layers to be worn over their PE shorts and T-shirts.
-This must be an alternative jumper to the one they wear in class.
+The children will have PE on a Tuesday and Friday afternoons.
+Each child will need trainers suitable for use on the field as well as the playground and when necessary, warm outer layers to be worn over their PE shorts and T-shirts.
+Children must come to school dressed in their PE kits for the day.
+Children will be focusing on cross country and multi-skills.